MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ## What is Environment status summary?

-This AI-powered feature is designed to summarize business impacting jobs in the system and surface the root failure, if any, so you can quickly investigate the issue.
+This AI-powered feature is designed to summarize business impacting jobs in the system and surface the root failure jobs, if any, so you can quickly investigate the issue.
 This feature helps eliminate the need to review hundreds of jobs to identify if your environment is processing normally.

 ## What are the feature’s capabilities?